amirveyseh/AAAI-21-SDU-shared-task-2-AD/README.md

   - prediction: The correct meaning, i.e., expansion, of the acronym in the sample.
 These expansions should be selected from `diction.json` dictionary.

+# Code
+In order to familiarize the participants with this task, we provide a rule-based baseline in `code` directory.
+This baseline computes the frequency of the long forms in the `train.json` file.
+Afterwards, to make prediction for the input file (e.g., `dev.json` file), for each acronym, it selects the long form with the highest frequency as the final prediction.
+If there is a tie, the long form that appears the first among all tied long forms in the dictionary is selected as the final prediction.
+To run this baseline, run the following command:

+`python code/most_frequent.py -input <path/to/input.json> -train <path/to/train.json> -diction <path/to/diction.json> -output <path/to/output.json`

+Please replace `<path/to/input.json>`, `<path/to/train.json>`, `<path/to/diction.json>`, `<path/to/output.json` with the real paths to the input file (e.g., `dataset/dev.json`), train, dictionary and output json files.
+The output file contains the predictions for the input file and could be consumed by the scorer described in the next section to obtain the performance of this baseline.
+The official scores for this baseline are: *Precision: 89.03%, Recall: 44.94%, F1: 59.73%*

 # Evaluation

 To evaluate the predictions (in the format provided in `dataset/predictions.json` file), run the following command: